Last Updated on

 Then we have a category of artists who set up subscription-based businesses, providing their products and services to customers who pay periodically.
 Now, this is the type of businesses that Paddle is built for.

-Basically, Paddle is an ecommerce platform that facilitates selling software and managing licenses, subscriptions, checkouts, analytics, plus promotions.
+Basically, Paddle is an e-commerce site that facilitates selling software and managing licenses, subscriptions, checkouts, analytics (including Google Analytics integration), plus promotions.
 It helps you customize your entire store, boost global conversion rates, control the checkout framework, prevent fraud, improve order values with upsells and bundles, provide free trials, implement flexible pricing models, take cross-platform and in-app payments, plus delegate taxes and VAT.

 Quite simply, Paddle attempts to unify, grow, and optimize your business.